creepersguitar/CI-project4/README.md

  - My mentor Spencer Barribal for always providing advice and improvements that i can add to Bite bait
  - One of my old college projects for being a reliable source of information and reminding me on how to do certain parts of the design (like the entity relationship diagrams) aswell as part of the development in python.
  - My fellow peers and friends for giving me the motivation to finish this project when i have suffered with imposter syndrome
- - The code institute Tutor team for helping me solve an issue with error 500.
+ - John from the code institute Tutor team for helping me solve an issue with error 500.
 ## Contributing
+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:
+ - when i say feature i mean what you are calling your branch (step 2), and what you are commiting aswell as pushing (steps 4 and 5)
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature/YourFeature`).
+6. Open a pull request.
 ## Contact
  - If you have any suggestions or questions then feel free to reach out [Github](https://www.github.com/creepersguitar)